-Save the planet and save money with these Earth Day green tech deals
+Help the planet – and your wallet – with these green tech deals

 Philips Hue White and Color Starter Kit

-One of the first manufacturers that gave us the power to control home lighting using a smartphone or tablet still remains at the top of the market with the Philips Hue White and Color Starter Kit.
+One of the first manufacturers to give us the power to control home lighting using a smartphone or tablet justifies its spot at the top of the market with the Philips Hue white and color starter kit.
 This smart, colorful lighting kit allows you to easily set up and control smart home lighting, and is currently $50 off on Amazon.

-The customizable kit gives you endless possibilities to get creative with your lighting to suit your lifestyle.
+The customizable kit gives you endless possibilities to get creative with your lighting and sync it to your lifestyle.
 Add brighter whites in your work area or home office, and softer lighting in bathrooms and bedrooms.
-Even throw some blue or red in to accent your existing home decor.
-You can even control every lighting scene from your smart phone or tablet.
+You can even throw some blue or red in to accent your existing home decor, or control every lighting scene from your smartphone or tablet.

 The starter kit includes three bulbs that screw into your existing lamps and a bridge that you plug into your home Wi-Fi router.
 It works with Amazon Alexa to allow you to control dimming, shades of white, and color settings with your voice.

-The original Philips Hue White and Color Starter Kit normally retails for $200 but is currently discounted to $150 on Amazon, giving you $50 or 25 percent in savings.
+The original Philips Hue white and color starter kit normally retails for $200 but is currently discounted to $150 on Amazon, giving you $50 (25 percent) in savings.

 Buy it now from: